Question

 Resume Experts • 10+ Years Experience

 The word "diagnosed" typically refers to identifying problems, issues, or root causes through analysis and investigation.
-While this word accurately describes problem-solving activities, it can sound overly clinical or medical on a resume, potentially limiting its impact across different industries.
+While this term is commonly used in medical and technical contexts, it can appear on resumes across various industries when describing analytical and problem-solving achievements.

-I've compiled powerful synonyms you can use instead of Diagnosed that will make your resume stand out and better demonstrate your problem-solving expertise to potential employers.
+I've compiled some powerful synonyms you can use instead of Diagnosed to make your resume more dynamic and impactful.
+Each alternative highlights different strengths and contexts where your analytical abilities shine.

 Better Alternatives to Use Instead